 Quick was born in Massachusetts and raised in northwest Montana.
 He is the oldest of seven children.
 Jeremy has been learning about and playing music all his life, including high school and early college, where he played informally.
 In 2003, he and his wife moved to Boston, where he continued his musical education, enrolling in Berklee College of Music.
 Soon thereafter, Jeremy elected to forego traditional classwork for a more self-motivated form of study.
 He bought the coursework and began learning independently in private lessons.
 This unconventional approach benefitted Quick greatly, as he began to learn intimately from some of Boston’s and New York City’s great musical masters: Charlie Banacos, Wayne Krantz, Mick Goodrick, Adam Rogers, Oz Noy, Jon Damien, Garry Dial, Julian Lage, and John Wilkins.

 Since then he’s been performing live: nationally and internationally, solo and with groups.
 While Jeremy enjoys playing guitar for a myriad of bands, he also finds time to compose and tour with his original project, The JQTrio.
 In 2011, the group recorded an album, Live and Uncut.
-Jeremy Quick’s first studio album is set for a 2016 release.
+Jeremy Quick’s first studio album was released in 2016.

 Music is a part of his soul, and when Quick is not performing, composing, writing, or learning about music, he’s teaching music.
 From 2008 to 2014, Jeremy was the chairman of the guitar department at Antonelli Music Center (Andover, MA).
 He taught individual and group lessons, and hosted jazz and blues workshops.
 In 2009, Quick also began teaching private music lessons and group ensembles, and he has continued with private lessons to this day.